The global impact of rare diseases cannot be ignored

 Summary: The symptoms of many rare conditions are relatively hidden.
-Ehlers Danlos syndrome is a collection of thirteen individual rare genetic conditions that effect the connective tissue.
-These conditions often lead to stretchy skin, and over extension of the joint, however patients also live with long-term pain, chronic fatigue, and digestive disorders.
+Ehlers-Danlos syndrome is a collection of thirteen individual rare genetic conditions that affect the connective tissues.
+These conditions often lead to stretchy skin and over-extension of the joints.
+Patients also live with long-term pain, chronic fatigue, and digestive disorders.
 EDS affects people to differing extents; for some it is mild whilst for others it is debilitating.

 Tyrosinemia type 1